TechLabs-Berlin/H8-Identifier/README.md

 print(get_prediction(get_id_from_url("your-youtube-url")))
 ```
-# url_to_hate.py takes a youtube url and generates predictions
+# url_to_hate.py takes a youtube videoID and generates predictions
 This project defines the function get_prediction(vidID, hate=10)

 Input: